-expectations for students and lack of rigor, and not all of these outcomes reflect important learning in the discipline.
+Unsatisfactory Needs Improvement Proficient Excellent 1c: Setting Instructional Outcomes The outcomes represent low expectations for students and lack of rigor, and not all of these outcomes reflect important learning in the discipline.
 They are stated as student activities, rather than as outcomes for learning.
 Outcomes reflect only one type of learning and only one discipline or strand and are suitable for only some students.
-1c: Critical Attributes -Outcomes lack rigorOutcomes do not represent important learning in the discipline and consist of a combination of outcomes and activities.
-Outcomes reflect several types of learning, but the teacher has made no effort at coordination or integration.
-Outcomes, based on global assessments of student learning, are suitable for most of the students in the class. -Outcomes lack rigorOutcomes do not represent important learning in the discipline and consist of a combination of outcomes and activities.
-Outcomes reflect several types of learning, but the teacher has made no effort at coordination or integration.
-Outcomes, based on global assessments of student learning, are suitable for most of the students in the class. -Outcomes and important learning in the discipline and consist of a combination of outcomes and activities.
-Outcomes reflect several types of learning, but the teacher has made no effort at coordination or integration.
-Outcomes, based on global assessments of student learning, are suitable for most of the students in the class. -Outcomes represent a mixture of low expectations and rigorSome outcomes reflect important learning, are suitable for most of low expectations and rigorOutcomes represent a mixture of low expectations and ri Needs Improvement Unsatisfactory -Outcomes do not represent important learning in the disciplineOutcomes are not clear or are stated as activitiesOutcomes are not suitable for many students in the class. of low expectations and rigorSome outcomes reflect important learning in the disciplineOutcomes are suitable for most of the class. of low expectations and rigorOutcomes ideas" of the classOutcomes are suitable for most of the class. learning in the are clear, are form of student suggest viable seessment. lect several different ing and opportunities on, differentiated, in vis needed, for Most outcomes represent rigorous and important learning in the discipline and are clear, are written in the form of student learning, and suggest viable methods of assessment.
-Outcomes reflect several different types of learning and opportunities for coordination, and they are differentiated, in whatever way is needed, for different groups of students. high expectations and rigor.
+Outcomes represent moderately high expectations and rigor.
 Some reflect important learning in the discipline and consist of a combination of outcomes and activities.
 Outcomes reflect several types of learning, but the teacher has made no effort at coordination or integration.
-Outcomes, based on global assessments of student learning, are suitable for most of the students in the expectations for students and lack of rigor, and not all of these outcomes reflect important learning in the discipline.
-They are stated as student activities, rather than as outcomes for learning.
-Outcomes reflect only one type of learning and only one discipline or strand and are suitable for only manageme communica -Outcomes necessary, frameworks or blueprints to ensure accurate sequencingTeacher connects outcomes to previous and future learningOutcomes are differentiated to encourage individual students to take educational risks. frameworks or blueprints to ensure accurate sequencingTeacher connects outcomes to previous and future learningOutcomes are differentiated to encourage individual students to take educational risks. -Outcomes represent high expectations and rigorOutcomes are related to "big ideas" of the disciplineOutcomes are written in terms of what students will learn rather than doOutcomes represent a range of types: factual knowledge, conceptual understanding, reasoning, social interaction, management, and communicationOutcomes, differentiated where necessary, are suitable to groups of students in the class. of low expectations and rigorSome outcomes reflect important learning in the disciplineOutcomes are suitable for most Outcomes do not represent important learning in the discipline.
-Outcomes are not clear or are stated as activities.
-Outcomes are not suitable for 1c: Critical Attributes
+Outcomes, based on global assessments of student learning, are suitable for most of the students in the class.
+Most outcomes represent rigorous and important learning in the discipline and are clear, are written in the form of student learning, and suggest viable methods of assessment.
+Outcomes reflect several different types of learning and opportunities for coordination, and they are differentiated, in whatever way is needed, for different groups of students.
+All outcomes represent high-level learning in the discipline.
+They are clear, are written in the form of student learning, and permit viable methods of assessment.
+Outcomes reflect several different types of learning and, where appropriate, represent both coordination and integration.
+Outcomes are differentiated, in whatever way is needed, for individual students.
+1c: Critical Attributes Evidence: -Outcomes lack rigorOutcomes do not represent important learning in the disciplineOutcomes are not clear or are stated as activitiesOutcomes are not suitable for many students in the class. -Outcomes represent a mixture of low expectations and rigorSome outcomes reflect important learning in the disciplineOutcomes are suitable for most of the class. -Outcomes represent high expectations and rigorOutcomes are related to "big ideas" of the disciplineOutcomes are written in terms of what students will learn rather than doOutcomes represent a range of types: factual knowledge, conceptual understanding, reasoning, social interaction, management, and communicationOutcomes, differentiated where necessary, are suitable to groups of students in the class. -Teacher's plans reference curricular frameworks or blueprints to ensure accurate sequencingTeacher connects outcomes to previous and future learningOutcomes are differentiated to encourage individual students to take educational risks.